nbonamy/witsy/README.md

 ## Setup

-You can download a binary from the Releases page or build yourself:
+You can download a binary from from [witsyai.com](https://witsyai.com), from the [releases](https://github.com/nbonamy/witsy/releases) page or build yourself:

 ```
 npm install
 npm start